-Using a password manager makes it easy to store and access unique and secure passwords across all of your devices.
-This keeps your online accounts safer than repeating passwords or leaving them exposed in unencrypted formats like spreadsheets, documents, or sticky notes!
+Password managers like Bitwarden make it easy to store and access unique and secure passwords across all of your devices, keeping your online accounts safer than ever!
+Using Bitwarden, you won’t need to dangerously repeat simple passwords or leave them exposed in unencrypted formats like spreadsheets, documents, or sticky notes.

 What are Organizations?

 Bitwarden Organizations relate users and Vault items together for secure sharing of Logins, Notes, Cards, and Identities.
 Organizations could be a family, team, company or any group of people that needs to securely share data.
 Organizations have a unique Vault, where administrators can manage the Organization’s items, users, and settings:

 The key thing to know is that Organizations unlock access to secure sharing between users.
 Premium Individual plans unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more, but Premium Individual does not include secure data sharing.

 Paid Organizations (Families, Teams, or Enterprise) automatically include those premium features (advanced 2FA options, Bitwarden Authenticator (TOTP), etc.) for every user enrolled in the Organization.